Russian church architecture

 Russian churches often have various recurrent elements in their architecture.
 The onion dome is for example a recurrent and important element in the architecture of Russian churches.
 Often Russian churches have also multi-colored filigree ornamental elements.
 Furthermore the colour white plays an important role in the style of Russian churches.
 In the past, Russian churches were made out of wood.
 Many Russian Orthodox churches are distinguished by their verticality, bright colors and multiple domes, which provide a striking contrast with the flat Russian landscape, often covered in snow.
 The first churches in Kievan Rus', such as the 13-domed wooden Cathedral of St. Sophia, Novgorod, differed in this regard from their mainly single-dome Byzantine predecessors.
 The number of domes was important symbolically.
 One dome symbolized the single God; three represented the Trinity, and five represented Christ and his four evangelists.
-At first the baptistery, narthex, and choir gallery above the narthex were a common feature of Rus' churches, but gradually they disappeared.
+At first, the baptistery, narthex, and choir gallery above the narthex were a common feature of Russian churches, but gradually they disappeared.
 After a century of Byzantine imitations, the Russian masons began to emphasise the verticality in church design.

-The late 12th century saw the development of so-called tower churches in Polotsk and Smolensk; this design later spread to other areas such as Kiev and Chernihiv.
+The late 12th century saw the development of so-called tower churches in Polotsk and Smolensk; this design later spread to other areas such as Kiev and Chernigov.
 A visual transition between the main cube of the church and the elongated cylinder below the dome was provided by one or several rows of curved corbel arches, known as kokoshniki.
-They could be spade-shaped, semicircular, or pointed.
+They could be spade-shaped, semi-circular, or pointed.
 In later Muscovite churches, the massed banks of kokoshniki evolved into a distinctive pyramidal shape.
-The reign of Ivan the Terrible was marked by the introduction of so-called tented roofs.
-The churches such as St. Basil's Cathedral were an agglomeration of chapels capped by the steeply pitched conical roofs of fanciful designs.
+After Moscow emerged as the new center of Russia in the 15th century, church forms remained distinctly Russian.
+The reign of Ivan the Terrible (1533–1584) was marked by the introduction of so-called tented roofs.
+Churches such as St. Basil's Cathedral were an agglomeration of chapels capped by the steeply pitched conical roofs of fanciful designs.